 Through two phases of Be the Video Game Developer, girls learn first how to Make a Game, and then how to De-Bug a Game.
 In Make a Game, girls are given the opportunity to choose and incorporate what they would like to see in a video game—avatars, storylines, and other video game features.
 De-Bug a Game introduces girls to a fun and interactive tutorial that allows them to troubleshoot broken game scenarios and write game code functions.
 Through Be the Video Game Developer, girls learn ideation, critical thinking, and teamwork skills and gain confidence by identifying problems, finding solutions, and being empowered to become STEM leaders.

-Across Dell-selected regions, the following Girl Scout councils were awarded Dell grants and technology to help engage underserved populations and increase girl participation in our valuable STEM programs.
-Participating Girl Scout councils are:
+Across Dell-selected regions, the following Girl Scout councils were awarded Dell grants and technology to help engage underserved populations and increase girl participation in our valuable STEM programs:

 - Be the Video Game Developer: Girl Scout councils of Central Texas, Middle Tennessee, Nation’s Capital, Northern California, and Western Oklahoma